 If you know that being the CEO isn’t really making you that happy or you might just have a niggling suspicion that this might be the case, the key thing is to pause and to step out of your day-to-day environment to get the headspace required to go within, ask yourself some tough questions and get clarity.

-We can’t change what we’re not aware of, so the first step is to create some space to ask yourself important questions like – is what I’m doing making me happy?
+We can’t change what we’re not aware of.
+So the first step is to create some space to ask yourself important questions like – is what I’m doing making me happy?
 Is what I do day-to-day meaningful and important to me?
 Do I feel energised, positive and motivated by what I do?

 So what happens if that quiet, knowing voice inside tells you that no – being the CEO isn’t actually making you that happy?
 The reality is the solution isn’t a quick fix.
-In my experience of working with people in this situation, the answers are very personal and unique to the individual – specific to their situation, personality, values, motivations and interests.
+In my experience of working with people in this situation, the answers are very personal and unique to the individual – specific to their situation, life stage, personality, values, conditioning, motivations and interests.

-My clients though have found many ways to honour the part of them which is not fulfilled or truly happy and to create a life and work that they really want.
+My clients have all found many ways to honour the part of them which is not fulfilled or truly happy and to create a life and work that they really want.
 This has ranged from the radical and dramatic, to simply adapting their role to make it suit them better.

 But it all starts with the question – is this this making me happy – and really listening to the answer.